sillydadddy/sillydadddy.github.io/_posts/2020-10-05-Infosec-Bugbounty-AMA-Tabassum Tamboli.md

  - What was the most difficult phase while getting into cybersec

    - ***People used to show no respect to not only me but also for other girls too in infosec community.
-They still think all girls used stop scooty using legs
+They still think all girls used stop scooty using legs 😂
-   Face with tears of joy
    .I don’t care about it.
 I love what I do.***

 <br>